Samantha Hellberg, PhD

 About Me

-During my doctorate, I developed expertise in reproductive mental health through clinical and research training with the world-renowned UNC Center for Women’s Mood Disorders.
-I have experience with perinatal, preconception, premenstrual, and perimenopausal concerns, with an emphasis on reproductive trauma, anxiety/OCD, grief, and emotion dysregulation.
+I completed my PhD under the mentorship of Dr. Jon Abramowitz, an expert in anxiety, OCD, and stress, and reproductive mental health experts at the world-renowned UNC Center for Women’s Mood Disorders.
 I have received grant funding, authored book chapters, and published peer-reviewed research articles in these areas.
-In addition, I furthered my expertise in DBT and trauma/PTSD during my internship and advanced fellowship with Dr. Melanie Harned, the treatment developer of DBT PE.
-At the Seattle VA, I served as a study therapist and adherence coder for Dr. Harned’s clinical trial on DBT+DBT PE and demonstrated fidelity to gold-standard adherence coders in DBT, DBT PE, and PE.
+To further my expertise in trauma/PTSD and DBT, I completed my residency and an advanced fellowship at the Seattle VA under the mentorship of Dr. Melanie Harned, the treatment developer of DBT PE.
+I was coded to adherence for my delivery of DBT + DBT PE and demonstrated fidelity to expert adherence raters in DBT, DBT PE, and PE.

 My Education